It is not enough to journey our way through life with just a sound mind – the key is to use it effectively and competently.

 Many societies in today’s globalised culture do not promote (or even encourage) critical thinking – as this will often come at the cost of company profits and an indoctrinated workforce.

-Therefore, as a people, it’s crucial that we each play our part in educating the younger generations how to think for themselves, how to evaluate data objectively and also how to build upon our limited perspectives.
+Therefore, we each must play our part in educating the younger generations how to think for themselves, evaluate data objectively and build upon their limited perspectives.

 “Whenever you find yourself on the side of the majority, it is time to pause and reflect.”– Mark Twain